andriy101/primeng-schematics/README.md

-# COMING REALLY VERY SOON,
-# DO NOT USE current 0.0.0 version

 This project is heavily enspired by [Angular Material Schematics](https://material.angular.io/guide/schematics) and adds [Prime NG](https://www.primefaces.org/primeng) support to your Angular project.

 ### Install Schematics